rachayita/OpsNotes/rust/rust.md

 - phantom type parameter: is simply a type parameter which is never used

 ## std::marker::Send
-- ownership of values of the type implementing `Send` can be transferred between threads
+- ownership of values of the type implementing `Send` can be moved between threads
 - almost every rust type is `Send`
   - except `Rc<T>`, `Mutex<T>`, `*mut u8`
   - `Rc` is neither `Send` nor `Sync`